• Skip to primary navigation

 If you decorate with marzipan and royal icing, you will need to let the cake sit for a few days after the cake has been wrapped with marzipan.
 And then another day, to let the royal icing harden.

-Looking for other Christmas cakes, try my Christmas morning coffee cake or Little Debbie Christmas tree cake!
+Looking for other Christmas cakes, try my Christmas morning coffee cake, Little Debbie Christmas tree cake or Christmas hot cross buns!

 🥘Ingredients